How to Create Whimsical Magazine Collage Creatures — Easy Step-by-Step Guide

 Quick answer

-To make whimsical magazine collage creatures, you need old magazines, cardstock, scissors, and glue, taking about 45 minutes.
-Start by cutting out interesting shapes and images.
-This beginner-friendly activity has 10 steps and is perfect for families with children aged 6 and up.
+To make whimsical magazine collage creatures, you need old magazines (at least 5-10 for variety), cardstock or sturdy paper (around 10-20 sheets), child-safe scissors (1 pair), and glue sticks or liquid craft glue (2-3 sticks/bottles).
+This project takes about 45 minutes to an hour per creature.
+Start by cutting out interesting shapes and images from your magazines.
+This beginner-friendly activity has 15 steps and is perfect for families with children aged 6 and up.

 On this page